Synerty/synerty-peek/docs/README.rst

     *   FontAwesome
     *   Web Sockets

-*   Persistent Storage, using either:
+*   Persistent Storage, using:

+    *   Alembic
+    *   SQLAlchemy
-    *   PostGreSQL for NoSQL and SQL support (Preferred)
+    *   PostGreSQL for NoSQL and SQL support (Preferred), or
     *   MS SQL Server (SQL Only)

-*   Multiprocessing worker services using Celery, rabbitmq and redis
+*   Multiprocessing worker services, using:

+    *   Celery
+    *   rabbitmq
+    *   redis

 *   External data input / output (EG, External SQL or SOAP), for example: